-which characterize topological properties of the effective Hamiltonians; and another one for $H^{({\rm D})}_2$, which determines whether these topological properties are inherited by surface states along $r_2$-direction and manifested as chiral-like hinge states.
-Similarly to the cases in Sec. \ref{sec61}, the 1-BIS of $H^{({\rm D})}_2$ crosses the 2-BIS
+which characterizes topological properties of the effective Hamiltonians, and another one for $H^{({\rm D})}_2$, which determines whether these topological properties are inherited by surface states along the $r_2$ direction and manifested as chiral-like hinge states.
+Similarly to the cases in Sec. \ref{sec61}, the 1-BIS of $H^{({\rm D})}_2$ crosses the 2-BIS,

 defined for $H^{({\rm D})}_1$, as shown in Fig. \ref{Dnonclig2}(a) and (d).
-Therefore to apply the nested-BIS method, we shall follow our discussion in Sec. \ref{sec61} and consider a 2-BIS of $H^{({\rm D})}_2$,
+Therefore, to apply the nested-BIS method, we shall follow our discussion in Sec. \ref{sec61} and consider a 2-BIS of $H^{({\rm D})}_2$:

-We can see in Figs. \ref{Dnonclig2}(a) and (d) that $S_{2}^{m=2}$ falls and vanishes within the nontrivial regime of $\nu_1$ respectively, so that the nontrivial topology of $H^{({\rm D})}_{{\rm eff},-}$ is manifested as chiral-like hinge states on $(0\bar{1}0)$ surface as shown in Figs. \ref{Dnonclig2}(b) and (e).
-For the parameters chosen in these figures, $H^{({\rm D})}_{{\rm eff},+}$ is topologically trivial as $S_{+,1}^{m=2}$ disappears, and no hinge state emerges on $(010)$ surface.
-The physics behind this asymmetric behavior is straightforward: a nonzero $g_2$ breaks the chiral-mirror symmetry along $k_2$-direction [see Eq. \eqref{eq:chiral-mirror}], and may induce different topological properties on $(010)$ and $(0\overline{1}0)$ surfaces.
+We can see in Figs. \ref{Dnonclig2}(a) and \ref{Dnonclig2}(d) that $S_{2}^{m=2}$ falls and vanishes within the nontrivial regime of $\nu_1$, respectively, so the nontrivial topology of $H^{({\rm D})}_{{\rm eff},-}$ is manifested as chiral-like hinge states on the $(0\bar{1}0)$ surface as shown in Figs. \ref{Dnonclig2}(b) and \ref{Dnonclig2}(e).
+For the parameters chosen in these figures, $H^{({\rm D})}_{{\rm eff},+}$ is topologically trivial as $S_{+,1}^{m=2}$ disappears, and no hinge state emerges on the $(010)$ surface.
+The physics behind this asymmetric behavior is straightforward: a nonzero $g_2$ breaks the chiral-mirror symmetry along the $k_2$ direction [see Eq. \eqref{eq:chiral-mirror}], and may induce different topological properties on $(010)$ and $(0\overline{1}0)$ surfaces.

-In contrast, the other two chiral-mirror symmetries along $k_1$- and $k_3$-directions are not violated by $g_2$, and symmetric behaviors are expected for these two directions.
-In Figs. \ref{Dnonclig2}(b) and (e) we already see that the hinge states are symmetric between $(100)$ and $(\bar{1}00)$ surfaces.
+In contrast, the other two chiral-mirror symmetries along $k_1$ and $k_3$ directions are not violated by $g_2$, and symmetric behaviors are expected for these two directions.
+In Figs. \ref{Dnonclig2}(b) and \ref{Dnonclig2}(e), we already see that the hinge states are symmetric between $(100)$ and $(\bar{1}00)$ surfaces.
 To analyze hinge states on $(001)$ and $(00\bar{1})$ surfaces, we consider a different decomposition and rewrite the Hamiltonian as